enoskyeza/practice/README.md

 HTML Drag and Drop API: Create a webpage that allows users to drag and drop elements within a specified area using the HTML Drag and Drop API.

 Web Components: Build a custom reusable component (e.g., a dropdown menu, modal, or carousel) using HTML templates, custom elements, and shadow DOM.

+HTML5 Canvas: Develop an interactive drawing application using the HTML5 <canvas> element, allowing users to draw shapes or patterns.